ua-snap/ace-cordova-app/README.md

 ## Disclaimer
 ###### Platform Support
 Currently, only the Android platform is supported.  iOS platforms will not be capable of running the application.
-This is due to the lack of a permanent storage api in web worker threads in a Safari mobile webkit browser.
+This is due to lack of support for the HTML5 File API in web worker threads in the Safari Mobile WebKit browser.
 Additionally, a full version of the Crosswalk webview is only available on the Android platform.

 ###### Remaining work
 This project is not complete.
 The vast majority of the functionality is provided here, but several bugs and additional